Nickelodeon Kids' Choice Awards 2020 Winners: The Complete List

 Sho Madjozi (Africa)

-Taylor Swift (North America)
+WINNER: Taylor Swift (North America)

 Tones and I (Australia)